HeidiTran/Cheatsheets/Languages_Technologies/Haskell.md

 Apostrophe (`'`) is a valid character to use in a function name.
 We usually use `'` to denote either a *strict* version of a function (i.e. one that isn't lazy) or a slightly modified version of a function or variable with a similar name.

+A list usually have the suffix `s` on their names to indicate that they may contain multiple values.
+Eg: a list of numbers might be named `ns`, a list of arbitrary values might be named `xs`, and a list of characters might be named `css`

 - Declaration
 > Parameters and return type are separated by `->` with the return type always coming last in the declaration
 ```haskell